 The Legal Services Trust Fund Program of The State Bar of California distributes and monitors grants to nonprofit organizations that provide free civil legal services to indigent people in California.

 The revenue for these grants comes primarily from three sources:

 These funds are allocated among approximately 100 nonprofit organizations

 in California each grant year pursuant to criteria set forth by statute.
 Nonprofit corporations that provide free civil legal services to indigent Californians as their primary purpose and function can qualify to receive grants through the Legal Services Trust Fund Program as Qualified Legal Services Projects.
 Nonprofits that have as their primary purpose and function the provision of legal technical assistance, legal training, or advocacy support, and which provide a significant level of such services to Qualified Legal Services Projects can qualify as Support Centers.

-Application materials for funding from the Legal Services Trust Fund Program for the 2017 calendar year are now available.
-The deadline for submission of all application materials will be July 1, 2016.
+Application materials for funding from the Legal Services Trust Fund Program for the 2018 calendar year will be available on or about April 28, 2017.
+The deadline for submission of all application materials will be June 9, 2017.
 (LSP Sample & SC Sample)

 , and the Eligibility Guidelines for Legal Services Projects